Put on Vest Tighten Ropes Pull Lever (Raise Person to Transfer)

 6. Thread the ropes through the rope ratchets (Brass Spring Hooks go on the inside) and knot the opposite ends of the ropes securely.
 Use the Large Spring Link to connect the end Eye Bolts to the Rope Ratchets as shown:

-7b. - Alternative approach to step 7. above.
+7b. - Alternative. simpler approach to step 7. above.

 Knot the rope and tighten a hose clamp around the rope and the pull arm end (Note: this eliminates the need to drill holes in the loadbinder arms):